 This step-by-step how-to guide will help you store your files in the cloud using Amazon Simple Storage Solution (S3).
 Amazon S3 is a service that enables you to store your data (referred to as objects) at massive scale.
-In this tutorial, you will create an Amazon S3 bucket (a container for data stored in S3), upload a file, retrieve the file and delete the file.
+In this guide, you will create an Amazon S3 bucket (a container for data stored in S3), upload a file, retrieve the file, and delete the file.